Retailers see biggest-ever Cyber Monday after record online Black Friday

 But estimates from Adobe Analytics on Sunday predicted the opening weekend of U.S. retailers' crucial holiday season would set a new record of almost $30 billion in sales, with Cyber Monday - now traditionally the U.S. economy's biggest online shopping day - alone expected to reach $9.4 billion.

-Amazon.com Inc AMZN.O and other traditional retailers such as Target Corp TGT.N and Walmart WMT.N have beefed up delivery services to fulfill online orders faster as more customers order over their mobile phones and tablets from home.
+Amazon.com Inc AMZN.O and other traditional retailers such as Target Corp TGT.N and Walmart WMT.N have beefed up delivery services to fulfill online orders faster as more customers shop on their mobile phones and tablets at home.

+"We expect Cyber Monday to be the second most popular day of the five-day shopping period, mostly driven by mobile traffic, Cowen analyst Oliver Chen said.

+Digital sales this year are also likely to get a big boost from orders through social media platforms like YouTube, WeChat, Instagram and Facebook.

 This year, Target made free shipping available to all its customers throughout the shopping season, while Walmart offered shoppers the option of free two-day shipping or in-store pickup on the same day.

-The National Retail Federation estimates nearly 69 million Americans will scour the web for deals on everything from iPads and homeware to kids' toys, and Adobe's estimate of $9.4 billion would be a 19% increase on the same day a year ago.
+The National Retail Federation estimates nearly 69 million Americans will scour the web for deals on everything from Apple Airpods Pro and homeware to toys, and Adobe estimates sales of $9.4 billion would be a 19% increase on the same day a year ago.

-Target on Black Friday announced that it would kick off a week of online discounts a day before, with new deals available every day until Dec.
-9, while Kohl's Corp KSS.N started online deals on Saturday, with deeper discounts on Monday.
+Target on Black Friday announced that it would kick off a week of online discounts a day before, while Kohl's Corp KSS.N started online deals on Saturday, with deeper discounts on Monday.

-Digital sales this year are also likely to get a big boost from orders through social media platforms like Youtube, WeChat, Instagram and Facebook.

-"Brands and retailers will feel the effects of a Gen Z with even greater purchasing power," said Rob Graf, vice president of strategy and insights at industry software maker Salesforce.
+However, the deluge of online orders are pressuring websites, some of which have experienced outages and other technical glitches.

+Costco's website went down for a brief period early on Thanksgiving Day, while Danish jewelry maker Pandora PNDORA.CO had Black Friday payment issues at U.S. and Canadian concept stores.

 (Reporting by Aishwarya Venugopal in Bengaluru; editing by Patrick Graham, Bernard Orr)